ashri/taskpaper-review/README.md

 Taskpaper Review
 ================

-Taskpaper Review is a Ruby script which examines a [Taskpaper][1] file to update the due dates and remove unneeded @today and @due items after the tasks have been completed.
+Taskpaper Review is a Ruby script which examines a [Taskpaper][1] file to update the due dates and remove un-needed @today and @due items after the tasks have been completed.

 The rules
 ---------